Karena Evans

 Karena Evans (born December 17, 1995) is a Canadian director and actress.
 She garnered recognition for directing the music videos for Drake's 2018 Billboard Hot 100 chart-topping singles, "God's Plan", "Nice for What", and "In My Feelings".
+Evans also directed Kendrick Lamar and Sza's video for their number 1, hit single 'Luther' in 2025.
 Evans won the 2018 Much Music Video Award for Best Director and became the first woman to receive the Prism Prize's Lipsett Award for music video direction.

 Evans has acted in the television series Mary Kills People and had a starring role in the 2018 indie film Firecrackers, which premiered at the 2018 Toronto International Film Festival.
 In 2020, Evans directed the premiere episode for the Starz drama series P-Valley.
-She directed an episode of the fourth season of the FX crime drama Snowfall, and she directed the first two episodes of the HBO Max Gossip Girl reboot.
+She directed an episode each of the fourth and fifth seasons of the FX crime drama Snowfall, and she directed the first two episodes of the HBO Max Gossip Girl reboot.